Skip to content

 Add your server

 Now you can connect abra with your server.
-You should have a working SSH configuration before you can do this (e.g. a matching Host <server-domain> entry in ~/.ssh/config with the correct SSH connection details).
+You must have a working SSH configuration for your server before you can proceed.
 That means you can run ssh <server-domain> on your command-line and everything Works ™.
+See the abra SSH troubleshooting for a working SSH configuration example.

 ssh <server-domain> # make sure it works